danielmulangu/Car-Perceptor/README.md

 ----------------------------------------------
 The project was written in XCode at the time and later on tested in VS Code.
 So far, it takes the information provided by the user.
 It stores those information to later one build a complete information set to be displayed to the user.
-Although the program was completed, i wanted to augmented the project and suit it to my own personal need that is to establish
+Although the program was completed, i wanted to augmented the project and suit it to my own personal need that is to establish a payment plan with the corresponding interest.